baloghe/webapps/README.md

 <p><strong>TicTacToe1:</strong> Java Servlet version of the fancied Tic-Tac-Toe game (computer opponent taking random moves)</p>
 <p><strong>TicTacToe2:</strong> same functionality with Java Server Pages (JSP) + two possible opponent strategies at disposal</p>
 <p><strong>TicTacToe3:</strong> a single page with JSF, AJAX and a little bit of Primefaces.
 Page refresh with AJAX does not work fr some reason unless you reload the page at least once after starting the app.
 After a page reload everything works fine...

+<h3>Websockets: Chat application</h3>
+<p><strong>chat1:</strong> Clients joining the conversation are given a name by the Server.
+They send short messages to each other.
+Whenever a message is sent, it appears (as unmodifiable text) on the panel of the others.
+On such occasions the page must not be reloaded as the recipient might himself/herself be writing a message.
+However the server filters the messages in that if a message contains a word from a given list (e.g. swearwords) it replaces the entire message with a standard text AND calls upon the sender to comply with profanity rules in the future (by sending him a message that appears in different typesetting as messages from the normal conversation).</p>